 A study space is a special place you put together just for completing the work you need to get done.
-Instead of working on the bed, near the television, or just about anywhere in the chaos of home life, you can create a place that is best suited to actually doing your work and doing it well.
-Most people set a few ground rules for their study space to ensure that they will not have to face the normal distractions while their busy.
+Instead of working on the bed, near the television, or just about anywhere in the chaos of home life, you can create a place that is best suited to actually do your work and do it well.
+Most people set a few ground rules for their study space to ensure that they will not have to face the normal distractions while they are busy.

 Why is a study space important?

 Part of the distance learning experience is the benefit of freedom and comfort.
 You can take your class in your pajamas with snacks and familiar comforts around you.
 This is all very nice, but home distractions can become a problem, particularly if you do not have an organised, special place to get your work done.
 When done correctly, creating a study space can help save you time by letting you focus on your work and finish sooner.

 The first step is organising the place that will be home to your studies.
 Walk around your home at its busiest hour (when all the family is home).
 Find the place that is quiet in all the commotion.
 It may be in the corner of your bedroom or perhaps you have a den or a small room that nobody uses.
 Some people use a section of their garage.
 Whatever place you choose, make sure it is large enough that you would not feel cramped and check to see that the temperature is at a comfortable level.